 - 1. Identify the key individuals and organizations, including project partners, involved in the proposed project. - 2.
-Demonstrate that the individuals and organizations identified have the capacity to address the stated need and can successfully implement the proposed project activities; attach job descriptions of all key personnel.
-This includes the required education, training, and licensure and/or certification required to provide services and/or engage with the specific age(s) identified in number 13 of the Data Requested with Application. - 3.
+Demonstrate that the individuals and organizations identified have the capacity to address the stated need and can successfully implement the proposed project activities; attach job descriptions of all key personnel. - 3.
 Provide detailed information that demonstrates the applicant and its partners are based in the community where the project will be implemented.